daandouwe/perceptron-dependency-parser/README.md

 ./main.py plot --data path/to/ptb/dir
 ```

-## Speed
+## Speed and size
 Making the full feature set for the training set (~11 million for the basic features) takes about 5 minutes.
 One epoch with these features on the training set takes around 8 minutes.
+Due to the sheer enormity of this tag-set, the model is quite big: ~500 MB!

 ## Accuracy
 No fully converged results yet, but after 6 epochs, training UAS is around 75, and dev UAS is around 71.